 I like to think of bananas as the perfect on-the-go snack.
 As long as it doesn’t get too many bumps and bruises along the way.

 Milk contains protein, fat, and carbohydrate in the form of lactose.
 In addition, milk is also high in calcium and typically fortified with vitamin D.

 I feel like milk has gotten a bad rap recently.
 Look if you don’t drink it, that’s fine just make sure you’re paying attention to where your dietary calcium is coming from.

 Benefits of Greek yogurt

-Greek yogurt is different from other yogurts in that it is high in protein.
-Not only is it higher protein but it also offers the same benefits as other dairy products like being high in calcium and Vitamin B 12.
+Greek yogurt is different from other yogurts because it is high in protein.
+Not only is it higher in protein but it also offers the same benefits as other dairy products like being high in calcium and Vitamin B 12.

 My favorite Greek yogurt is Fagè.
 I have no idea how to pronounce it.